Prime Loan vs Subprime Loan: What Are the Differences?

 Why are subprime loans bad?

 Subprime loans are not necessarily bad.
-However, these loans charge higher interest rates and fees than their prime counterparts.
+However, these loans typically charge higher interest rates and fees than their prime counterparts.
 Borrowers may also be asked to put down a higher down payment, and they may be able to borrow less.

 What is the difference between subprime and nonprime?